puf/puf.io/notes/socials/2025-05-16 Seal statues on Fisherman's Wharf.md

 ---

-*Update*: It turns out those numbered icons are [Sustainable Development Goals (SDGs)][unicef-goals] that were adopted by the United Nations back in 2015 to end poverty, reduce inequality and build more peaceful, prosperous societies by 2030.
+*Update*: It turns out those numbered icons are [Sustainable Development Goals (SDGs)][unicef-goals] that were [adopted by the United Nations][un-goals] back in 2015 to end poverty, reduce inequality and build more peaceful, prosperous societies by 2030.
 You can find more about these goals and the progress on the UNICEF site: [Using data to achieve the Sustainable Development Goals (SDGs) for children][unicef-sdgs].